bssrdev/wilderhood/_posts/2016-09-07-Leopard-subspecies-around-the-world.markdown

 	</div>

 	<p>
-	From the Land of Bandipur Tiger Reserve,
+	From the Land of <a href="http://www.wilderhood.com/destination/Bandipur" target="_blank">Bandipur Tiger Reserve</a>,
 	</p>

 	<div class="w-entity-images">